tarwn/lessthandot-hugo/blogs/content/posts/2009-06-01-log-shipping-for-dr-and-failing-back-in.md

   - Microsoft SQL Server Admin

 ---
 Often I hear the argument on log shipping for disaster recovery not being a good choice due to the difficulty in failing back to the primary site.
 I never really got this argument and enjoy it when people try to bring it up when trying to sell expensive third party tools to replicate off-site.
 Of course if you have the money, there are far better choices to get your data to the DR site.
-If you don&#8217;t like most groups, then this is an easy and stable way to get your failback scenario setup.
+If you don't like most groups, then this is an easy and stable way to get your failback scenario setup.

 Basically the reason it is hard to fail back to the primary site is due to the data not being in sync.
 Just saying that out loud promotes a few options to easily fall back.
 The easiest solution is the do the exact same thing you are doing on the primary site while waiting for a disaster.
 Backups!
 This is a sort of poor man’s strategy to get your primary site back in sync from a failover.